Banning Notice Policy

 4. Legislation and compliance

-This provision applies to ensure FACS can comply with its legislative obligations, as well as its contractual obligations under the residential tenancy agreement.
+This provision applies to ensure DCJ can comply with its legislative obligations, as well as its contractual obligations under the residential tenancy agreement.

 5. Related documentation